Table of content

 • Make sure to change your pad every 3 to 4hrs, or when it's wet.
 This helps in preventing moisture build-up and bacterial growth.

-• Choose cotton pads, bio-degradable pads.
-This tends to be soft and gentle on the skin.
+• Choose cotton pads, or other safe sanitary pads to use that tend to be soft and gentle on the skin.

 • Never opt for sanitary pads with fragrances in them.
 This causes irritation in the skin when used continuously.